Rocketloop/assignment-frontend-swap-lead/README.md

 ### Ticket Format

-The requirements should be divided into Jira tickets that can be assigned to individual developers.
+The requirements should be divided into user stories and work items that can be assigned to individual developers.

-Please use the following format for the tickets:
+Please use the following format for the work items:

 > **Title:** Title of the ticket
 > **Description:** Description of the ticket